baltricks/my-ml-learning-blog/_posts/2020-12-20-when-my-ml-starts.md

 ---

-# An exciting book
+# It started with a book

 In late 2020 I came across *Deep Learning for Coders with fastai and PyTorch: AI Applications Without a PhD* by Jeremy Howard & Sylvain Gugger and I was directly inspired and excited to dive into deep learning.

 ![]({{ site.baseurl }}/images/DeepLearningForCodersBookS4.jpg "Deep Learning for Coders with fastai and PyTorch")

 Deep Learning, Machine Learning, AI and all the other terms of artifical intelligence had been very unclear to me - even though I'd been working for many years as a software developer.
-But with this book I got the feeling that the door to this domain is now opened to me - by authors with long lasting experience in coding and teaching AI.
+But with this book the door to this domain was opened to me - by authors with long lasting experience in coding and teaching AI.

 # My coding environment